fablnt/CRIUDA-Checkpoint/README.md

 The `checkpoint.sh` script is provided in this repository to handle the execution of checkpoint and restore operations with CRIU in a simplified manner.

+> [!IMPORTANT]
+> To download some of the libraries required for installing CRIU and to effectively use the tool, root privileges are required.

 ## How to install
 Follow the steps below to install and use CRIU: